Zivvvo/filament_tool_topaz/README.md

 python src/topaz_to_filament.py [topaz_coordiante_file_PATH] [destination_folder_PATH]
 ```

-This slices the topaz coordiante file into corresponding files for each micrograph, files of this type are referred to as "filament coordiante file" format
+This slices the topaz coordiante file into corresponding files for each micrograph, files of this type are referred to as "filament coordinate file" format.

 To perform filament fitting on filament coordinate files, run the following command, which generates the fitted coordinate files using DBSCAN clustering and RANSAC regression, as well as png figures for each micrograph showing the results.